recoil-group/deadline-insitux-core-scripts/docs/making-mods/mapping/interactables.md

 ## How-to

-To create an interactable object, make a model with the following interactable_type attribute:
+To create an interactable object, make a model, give it an "interactable" tag, and give it the following interactable_type attribute:

 -   ammo_refill
     -   Refills your ammo instantly